 How to apply for the reintegration cash support

-If you want to apply for the reintegration cash support, contact your social worker before leaving Sweden.
-The support is granted based on decisions made by the Swedish Migration Agency (SMA).
-In case SMA confirms your eligibility, you will be notified with a decision before leaving Sweden.
-After you have arrived in your country of origin, you should approach the local IOM office through the contact details indicated on your decision.
+If you want to apply for the reintegration cash support, contact your case worker at the Swedish Migration Agency (Migrationsverket) before leaving Sweden.
+The support is granted based on decisions made by the agency.
+In case Migrationsverket confirms your eligibility, you will be notified with a decision before leaving Sweden.
+After you have arrived in your country of origin, you should, as soon as possible, approach the local IOM office through the contact details indicated on your decision.

 For more information on voluntary return and reintegration cash support, please visit the website of the Swedish Migration Agency.